1EdTech/caliper-js-example/README.md

 * __develop__: unstable development branch.
 Current work that targets a future release is merged to this branch.

 ## Tags
-*caliper-js* releases are tagged and versioned MAJOR.MINOR.PATCH\[-label\] (e.g., 1.2.0).
+*caliper-js-example* releases are tagged and versioned MAJOR.MINOR .PATCH\[-label\]
+(e.g., 1.2.0).
 Pre-release tags are identified with an extensions label (e.g., "1.2.0-RC01").
 The tags are stored in this repository.

 ## Prerequisites
 * Familiarity with Javascript